abhinav262005/WeatherPro/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a Pull Request.

 ## 📧 Support